the-laurel/chain-proposals/laurel/OpenAI_Governance.md

     - can manage digital identities by a secure eID contract
     - its WasmX is very performant - it can be compiled (and executed) as a native binary (run by WasmEdge)
     - the ability to compute TensorFlow (light models) by contract
-    - Mythos stack is complete: chain node, web and mobile wallet, contracts and dApp IDE
+    - Mythos stack is complete: chain node, web and mobile wallet, contracts, and dApp IDE
 - projected features
     - extend WasmX engine to Python
     - the ability to compute large TensorFlow models via side-chains or rollups